backupbrew/switchbrew/GRC services.md

 ## GetOffscreenLayerRecordingFinishReadyEvent

-Takes an input u64 **LayerHandle**, returns an output event handle.
+Takes an input u64 **LayerHandle**, returns an output event handle with autoclear enabled.

 ## GetOffscreenLayerAudioEncodeReadyEvent

-Takes an input u64 **LayerHandle**, returns an output event handle.
+Takes an input u64 **LayerHandle**, returns an output event handle with autoclear enabled.

 # OffscreenRecordingParameter